onflow/kitty-items/README.md

 #### Save your keys

-After your account has been created, export the following variables to your shell:
+After your account has been created, export the following environment variables to your shell:

 ```sh
 # Replace these values with the address returned from the faucet and the